The prismatic realization functor for Shimura varieties of abelian type: The Tannakian framework for prismatic -gauges F-gauges

 \subsection{Some preliminaries on graded and filtered algebra}

 The extra structure present in a prismatic $F$-gauge versus a prismatic $F$-crystal is that of a filtration with good properties.
-So, we first review some results in the algebra of filtered rings/modules.
+So, we first describe some general results in the algebra of filtered rings/modules.